Features

 computer system validation in pharma

 A structured validation lifecycle keeps CSV in pharma consistent and efficient.
-GAMP 5 recommends a lifecycle approach from concept to retirement, combined with risk-based thinking.
+GAMP 5 recommends lifecycle thinking from concept to retirement, combined with a risk-based approach.
+You can summarise the CSV lifecycle in five phases:

 1. Define Scope and Risk